hoehnth/sddm/docs/EXPIRED-PASSWORD.md

 ## Introduction

 SDDM can handle expired passwords during login.
-A password renewal dialog is provided to change the expired password.
+A password dialog is provided to change the expired password.
 The greeter frontend will talk with the backend to handle the pam conversation.
-Support for password renewal is provided with two components used in greeter themes:
+Support for password change is provided with two components used in greeter themes:

-* ``PasswordRenewal.qml`` basic dialog for password renewal, for password input and confirmation
+* ``PasswordChange.qml`` basic dialog for password change via pam conversation
 * ``PasswordConnections.qml`` container for Connections, hides signal handling from themes

 ## Usage